hyperledger-archives/sawtooth-docs-archive/faq/installation.md

 status of the FreeBSD Sawtooth port:
 <https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=228581>

-## I get this error while installing Sawtooth: `Error starting userland proxy: listen tcp 0.0.0.0:8080: bind: address already in use`
+<h2> I get this error while installing Sawtooth:
+`Error starting userland proxy: listen tcp 0.0.0.0:8080:
+bind: address already in use`</h2>

 You already have a program running that uses TCP port 8080.
 Either kill it or change the port you use to something else.
 To find the process(es)